MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/map/customized-pin.md

 }
 ```

 This method opens a web browser and navigates to the address stored in the `CustomMKAnnotationView.Url` property.
-Note that the address was defined when creating the `CustomPin` collection in the PCL project.
+Note that the address was defined when creating the `CustomPin` collection in the .NET Standard library project.

 <a name="Deselecting_the_Annotation" />